DIY Garden Planter with Trellis

 Check out my help…pretty sure they are arguing over how to carry it to move it!
 Lol!😂🤦🏼♀️

 Now carry the trellis over to where you are using the garden planter with trellis and level your planter box, and attach the trellis to the planter box.
 Use 3 1/8″ screws through the sides of the box and into the 4x4s.

 Now the trellis is built, it just needs wire or something for the vines to climb…and dirt to fill it up!😉

 You can use whatever you want as wire on this depending on what you are going to be growing!
 I am growing cucumbers on this one, so I opted for a decently strong wire, but not nearly as strong as the wire I am using on the trellis for watermelons!

-I had leftover wire from my garden fence which is a 2×2 wrapped wire for garden, yard and kennel fences, it seems to be sold out everywhere right now and I am not sure why?!
+I had some leftover wire from my garden fence which is a 2×2 wrapped wire for garden, yard, and kennel fences, it seems to be sold out everywhere right now and I am not sure why?!
 You can use any wire though, or even wood strips if you would rather!

 AND….it’s DONE!
 How beautiful!
 Fill that baby with some rich soil and some flowers or vegetables that love climbing, or maybe even some fruit like a grapevine!